Are you a coach? I make notebooks and journals for coaches and their clients. Take a look.

 As I was listening to one of the first episodes, the content started to sound familiar to me, and I remembered that Performance Coaching workshop from years earlier.
 It sounded so similar so I wondered if it was based on the same work.

-So, when I got to work that morning, I pulled out my notebook from that training and flipped to the back cover where I had written down the title of the book that the training was based on and was so surprised to see that the book was called Self Coaching 101 and the author was Brooke Castillo- the podcaster who I had just started listening to.
+When I got to work that morning, I pulled out my notebook from that training and flipped to the back cover where I had written down the title of the book that the training was based on and was so surprised to see that the book was called Self Coaching 101 and the author was Brooke Castillo- the podcaster who I had just started listening to.
 I liked that coincidence.
 I thought the connection was cool..
 And I liked the content, so I kept listening to her podcast.
 And she changed my life!

 She has given me a framework and a vocabulary to have more awareness of what I’m creating for myself.
 And, as a bonus, she’s provided me with some logical, rational explanations of some very woo topics.